mahdi-shafiei/STAT-4830/section/0/cheatsheet.md

 ## Slide 10: Objective (cross-entropy) and what we minimize

-**Purpose:** State the loss and make the minimization goal explicit.
+**Purpose:** State the loss and make the goal of minimization explicit.

 Training data: $(x_i,y_i)$ with $y_i \in \{0,1\}$.